-The type representation = constr-decl { | constr-decl} describes a variant type.
+The type representation = [1] constr-decl {| constr-decl} describes a variant type.
 The constructor declarations $constr-decl_1, \ldots, constr-decl_n$ describe the constructors associated to this variant type.
-The constructor declaration constr-name of $typexpr_1, \ldots, typexpr_n$ declares the name constr-name as a non-constant constructor, whose arguments have types $typexpr_1 \ldots typexpr_n$ .
+The constructor declaration constr-name of $typexpr_1 \ldots typexpr_n$ declares the name constr-name as a non-constant constructor, whose arguments have types $typexpr_1 \ldots typexpr_n$ .
 The constructor declaration constr-name declares the name constr-name as a constant constructor.
 Constructor names must be capitalized.

-The type representation = { field-decl {; field-decl} } describes a record type.
-The field declarations $field\text{-}decl_1, \ldots, field\text{-}decl_n$ describe the fields associated to this record type.
-The field declaration field-name: poly-typexpr declares field-name as a field whose argument has type poly-typexpr.
-The field declaration poly-typexpr behaves similarly; in addition, it allows physical modification over the argument to this field.
-Immutable fields are covariant, but mutable fields are neither covariant nor contravariant.
-Both mutable and immutable field may have an explicitly polymorphic type.
+The type representation = { field-decl {; field-decl} [;] } describes a record type.
+The field declarations field-decl1,..., field-decln describe the fields associated to this record type.
+The field declaration field-name : poly-typexpr declares field-name as a field whose argument has type poly-typexpr.
+The field declaration $\mathtt{mutable}$ field-name : poly-typexpr behaves similarly; in addition, it allows physical modification of this field.
+Immutable fields are covariant, mutable fields are non-variant.
+Both mutable and immutable fields may have a explicitly polymorphic types.
 The polymorphism of the contents is statically checked whenever a record value is created or modified.
-Extracted values may have their types instanciated.
+Extracted values may have their types instantiated.